Museum Business Services: Tier 1 (Part-time hours)

 Summary of Position

-Tacoma Art Museum (TAM) seeks energetic and approachable team members to fulfill various customer service oriented duties.
-Ideal candidates will have a background in customer service, be able to maintain a positive attitude under stress, and have an enthusiastic and amiable demeanor to provide a positive museum experience for visitors, and have flexible scheduling availability.
+Tacoma Art Museum (TAM) seeks energetic and approachable team members to fulfill various customer service and security oriented duties.
+Ideal candidates will have a background in customer service, be able to maintain a positive attitude under stress, and have an enthusiastic and amiable demeanor to provide a positive museum experience for visitors.

-Primary duties include fulfilling gallery security functions to protect the art on display, assisting in resolving emergency situations, and demonstrating proactive problem-solving and resolution of visitor issues.
-The representative will maintain the appearance, tidiness, and functionality of the admission desk, public spaces, and Visitor Services storage areas.
+Primary duties include fulfilling gallery monitor functions to protect the art on display, assisting in resolving emergency situations, demonstrating proactive problem-solving resolutions of visitor issues, and maintaining the appearance, tidiness, and functionality of the public spaces.

-Other duties include working after-hours events, assisting with set-up and take down, supporting catering staff, and fulfilling customer service duties as necessary.
+Other duties include working cross-departmentally to assist with after-hours events and assisting with set-up and take down, monitoring control room security cameras, and fulfilling customer service duties as necessary.

-This position will work closely with and report to the Visitor Services Lead daily.
+This position will work closely with and report to the Tier I Manager daily.

-- Perform creative and proactive problem-solving and resolution of visitor issues
+- Perform creative and proactive problem-solving and resolutions of visitor issues

 - Identify and perform duties to maintain the appearance of public spaces